Here we will identify the knowledge, competencies, and abilities that lead to success in a supervisory role. Here are four common supervisor skills.

 As the Competency Company, we’ve worked with dozens of organizations to identify the knowledge, skills and abilities that lead to success in hundreds of roles.
-In this series we’ll focus on a new role that’s critical to small and mid-sized businesses everywhere.
-This month: the supervisor.
+In this post, we’ll focus on a new role that’s critical to small and mid-sized businesses everywhere — the supervisor.

 There probably isn’t any job in your organization more critical than the supervisor of the employees whose work directly serves the customer.
 But too often, it’s the best worker that gets promoted and then flounders and fails – bringing everyone around down in the process.
 In addition to higher levels of functional and technical skills that are required of employees on the team, here are some of the common competencies needed for the supervisor’s role: